-Summary: A hike along the bank of Oak Creek
+Summary: A hike that takes you down to the banks of Oak Creek

 Challenge Level: Moderate